-Understanding the intricacies of a Supplemental Needs Trust is crucial, as the implications of such a legal arrangement can profoundly impact your loved one’s future.
-For those in New Jersey seeking to set up a trust, the guidance of a seasoned special needs trust attorney is crucial.
-At The Matus Law Group, our team of New Jersey special needs trust lawyers may help you navigate the legal landscape confidently, creating a trust customized to your family’s unique needs.
+Understanding the Supplemental Needs Trust is crucial, as the implications of such a legal arrangement can profoundly impact your loved one’s future.
+For families in New Jersey considering this vital legal arrangement, the assistance of a skilled special needs trust attorney can provide clarity and peace of mind.
+At The Matus Law Group, our team of New Jersey special needs trust lawyers can guide you through the process, crafting a trust tailored to meet your family’s unique circumstances and goals.
 Contact us today at (732) 785-4453 to schedule a consultation.

 What Is A Special Needs Trust?

 Under the New Jersey Medicaid program, a “Supplemental Needs Trust” or “Special Needs Trust” (SNT) is a trust created for the sole benefit of a disabled person before the age of 65.
-Its purpose is to allow beneficiaries to supplement their income without affecting their eligibility to receive disability assistance received from local, state, or federal government agencies, mainly Medicaid and/or Supplementary Social Security (SSI).
+Its purpose is to allow beneficiaries to supplement their income without affecting their eligibility to receive disability assistance from local, state, or federal government agencies, mainly Medicaid and/or Supplementary Social Security (SSI).
 An SNT can be established by the disabled individual’s parent, grandparent, legal guardian, or by the court.
-There are Special Needs Trust attorneys who specialize in helping clients secure SNTs for their disabled family members.
+Working with an attorney experienced in Special Needs Trusts can be essential to ensure the trust is set up correctly, tailored to the individual’s needs, and compliant with both state and federal laws.

 What Are The Conditions Of A Special Needs Trust?